Trump's campaign promises - has he delivered on them?

 Before: Mr Trump repeatedly told his supporters that every single undocumented immigrant - of which there are estimated to be more than 11.3 million - "have to go".

 After: As polling day approached, his stance began to soften slightly, then after the election he scaled it back to some two to three million deportations of people who "are criminal and have criminal records, gang members, drug dealers".

 Before: Mr Trump repeatedly questioned the military alliance's purpose, calling it "obsolete".
-One issue that bugged him was whether members were pulling their weight and "paying their bills".
+One issue that irked him was whether members were pulling their weight and "paying their bills".
 In one New York Times interview in July 2016, he even hinted that the US would not come to the aid of a member invaded by Russia.

 China as currency manipulator

 Before: Mr Trump repeatedly pledged to label Beijing a "currency manipulator" on his first day in office, during an election campaign when he also accused the Asian powerhouse of "raping" the US.
 China has been accused of suppressing the yuan to make its exports more competitive with US goods.

 After: He told the Wall Street Journal in April 2018 that China had not been "currency manipulators" for some time and had actually been trying to prevent the yuan from further weakening.

 Before: Mr Trump said he would approve waterboarding "immediately" and "make it also much worse", adding "torture works".

 After: But after his inauguration, the president said he would defer to the countervailing belief, espoused by Defence Secretary James Mattis and then-CIA director Mike Pompeo, who is now secretary of state.